 Treatment rooms, kitchen garden, free WiFi throughout, Hunter wellies and brollies to borrow.
 In rooms: flatscreen TV, retro Roberts digital radio, larder (aka minibar) packed with local produce, Nespresso coffee machine and tea-making kit, Bramley toiletries.
+Guests staying in the Lookout also get use of the Pig's private beach hut on Middle Beach during their stay.

 Set in a wild meadow, two treatment cabins offer simple facials and massages using organic Bamford products; book in advance.